fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rid-01.md

 they are defined independently.
 All 'rid-level' attributes MUST be registered with IANA, using the registry defined in {{sec-iana}}

-{{sec-abnf}} gives a formal Augmented Backus-Naur Form(ABNF)
+{{sec-abnf}} gives a formal Augmented Backus-Naur Form (ABNF)
 {{RFC5234}} grammar for the "rid" attribute.

 The "a=rid" media attribute is not dependent on charset.

-# "rid-level' attributes {#sec-rid_level_attributes}
+# 'rid-level' constraints {#sec-rid_level_constraints}

-This section defines the 'rid-level' attributes that can be used to constrain the RTP payload encoding format in a codec-agnostic way.
+This section defines the 'rid-level' constraints that can be used to constrain the RTP payload encoding format in a codec-agnostic way.

-The following new SDP parameters shall be defined that represent things common across video codecs.
+The following constraints are intended to apply to video codecs in a codec-independent fashion.

 * max-width, for spatial resolution in pixels.
 In the case that stream orientation signaling is used to modify the intended display orientation, this attribute refers to the width of the stream when a rotation of zero degrees is encoded.